 After January 23, 2018, conference, a series of articles will be produced on current research in the terahertz field and their applications to the ÉTS Research Chair in Optoelectronics led by Professor François Blanchard, the Canada Research Chair in hybrid optoelectronic materials and devices led by Professor Sylvain Cloutier, the Lacime Communications and Microelectronic Integration Laboratory led by Professor Ghyslain Gagnon, and the Synchromedia laboratory led by Professor Mohamed Cheriet (see the paper project).
 François Blanchard collaborates on research activities with the following institutes: the National Optics Institute of Quebec (INO), the Énergie Matériaux Télécommunications Research Centre of the National Institute of Scientific Research (INRS-EMT) in Varennes, Kyoto University, Nagoya University, and the College Centre for Technology Transfer (CCTT) of Collège Ahunstic.

 François Blanchard is a professor in the Electrical Engineering Department at ÉTS.
-His research projects include terahertz spectroscopy, metamaterials, optoelectronics, photonic optics, remote sensing and THz microscopy.
+His research projects include terahertz spectroscopy, metamaterials, optoelectronics, optics-photonics, and terahertz microscopy.

 Program : Electrical Engineering